aarajput/flutter_form_validators/README.md

 ## How to use Form Validators

 ### For Example:
-#### Validating if TextFormField is non-empty and has valid email address
+#### Validating if TextFormField is non-empty and has a valid email address
 ```dart
 TextFormField(
   decoration: InputDecoration(